Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 ## Perfomance Flow of the project

 **1. Power On**
-- System powered by Li-ion batteries or USB.
+- System powered by Li-ion batteries and switch.
 - ESP32 initializes all components and LEDs flash to indicate readiness.

 **2. Object Detection**